kelvintaywl/computer-says-no/README.md

 ## Contributing

 Have an opinion?
 Perhaps, a best practice you know of?

+Please feel free to submit a [pull request](https://github.com/kelvintaywl/computer-says-no/pulls) or [issue](https://github.com/kelvintaywl/computer-says-no/issues)!

 Thanks for being awesome! :thumbsup:

-Please feel free to submit a [pull request](pulls) or [issue](issues)!

 The more informed we are, as fellow engineers, the better we become at our craft :beers: